 - Get there early to find prime parking

 *P.S.
-This is a tradition my boyfriend and I started early on in our relationship and we absolutely love it!
+This is a tradition my husband and I started early on in our relationship and we absolutely love it!

 2. Pedicures and Pizza…

 … or pasta, or burgers, or sushi.
 It doesn’t matter.
 What’s important is the pedicures.
 And yes, pedicures for both people (that means men also!).